vedi/knowledge-base/src/documents/samples/tune.html.md

 <div class="samples-title">Support</div>

-* For more information on SDK implementation and events to measure, please visit our [documentation](https://developers.mobileapptracking.com/mobile-sdks/).
+* For more information on SDK implementation and events to measure, please visit our <a href="https://developers.mobileapptracking.com/mobile-sdks/" target="_blank">documentation</a>.

 * If you have further questions, please feel free to contact us at [support@mobileapptracking.com](mailto:support@mobileapptracking.com).